gogama/ruminations/golang/roadmap.md

               and it will invoke that "service" with a context once the spigot opens.
 - Smithy framework:
+   - **smithy-parser-go** - Very simple Smithy model parser, with minimal if any semantic validation.
    - **smithy-shapegen-go** - Generate Go structures, validation code, *etc.* from Smithy model.
             - no, or minimal, pointers;